e-vents/markdowns/TypeScript - Basics.md

     button.addListener('click', event => console.log(event);
 }
 ```
-where it is possible to even emit the function braces.
+where it is possible to even omit the function braces.

 ## Default Arguments
 When using default arguments, it is important, that they